bpftrace/bpftrace/docs/stdlib.md

  * ]: 20
  */
 ```

+Note: If a limit is used and `show_debug_info` is enabled then the number of symbolized frames might exceed that limit in the output as `limit` refers to instruction pointers, which can translate to multiple inlined symbols.

 You can also choose a different output format.
 Available formats are `bpftrace`, `perf`, and `raw` (no symbolication):